-Meaning: A warning card telling you to accept that a situation or relationship is ruined and it is time to move on.
+Meaning: A warning card indicating that you need to accept that a situation or relationship is ruined and it is time to move on.
 Symbolism: A man lies on the ground run through by ten swords; his choices ruined him and brought him to a dead end.
-Upright: warning to change thinking and the writing is on the wall Reversed: ruin and destruction.
+Upright: warning to change thinking, and "the writing is on the wall" Reversed: destruction and ruin

 Page

 Meaning: Lots of ideas, but no focus.
 Great energy for generating new thoughts, but eventually choices must be made.

 Symbolism: A young man wants to be a warrior, but he needs training and a purpose.

-Upright: curious and excited
+Upright: curious, and excited

-Reversed: easily distracted and unfocused
+Reversed: easily distracted, and unfocused

 Knight Meaning: Use clear-headed and logical thinking to achieve your goals; be decisive.
 Symbolism: A warrior rides his steed into battle with clear purpose.
-Upright: clarity and decisiveness Reversed: brash decisionmaking and fanaticism
+Upright: clarity, and decisiveness Reversed: brash decisionmaking, and fanaticism

+Queen

-Queen Meaning: The situation or relationship calls for detached and logical thinking; be strategic.
+Meaning: The situation or relationship calls for detached and logical thinking; be strategic.

 Symbolism: A regal woman sits on her throne, ready to answer questions and offer guidance with her wisdom and strategies for life.

-Upright: strategic and just Reversed: cold hearted and insensitive
+Upright: strategic, and just

+Reversed: cold hearted and insensitive

 King

 Meaning: You oversee the decision and do not need input from others; make your choice and inform everyone else once you have decided.
-You may be called upon to negotiate a dispute.
+You may be called to negotiate a dispute.

 Symbolism: A young king makes important decisions; his sword represents his clarity and decisiveness as a leader.

-Upright: the final decisionmaker and judge
+Upright: the final decision-maker and judge

-Reversed: intimidating and argumentative
+Reversed: intimidating, and argumentative

 The Suit of Pentacles The Suit of Pentacles is associated with the element of earth, representing prosperity, health, security, and stability.
 Pentacles deal with tangible possessions.
 Money may be the first thing that comes to mind with this suit, but the cards more generally refer to the material world and what we need to take care of ourselves.
 Ace Meaning: Now is the time to start something that will be real in the world.
 Symbolism: A single pentacle is offered to humanity by a divine hand, representing the potential to shape and manifest outcomes in the material world.
-Upright: investment and getting started Reversed: delay and difficulty getting started
+Upright: investment, and getting started Reversed: delay, and difficulty getting started

 Two

 Meaning: Time to experiment and try different actions to get better results.

-Symbolism: A man dances while juggling two pentacles, representing the constant change needed to keep the material world active and producing.
-Ships travel the ocean to keep commerce flowing.
+Symbolism: A man dances while juggling two pentacles, representing the constant change needed to keep the material world alive and moving.
+Ships travel the undulations of the ocean to deliver goods and keep commerce flowing.

-Upright: adaptability and activity
+Upright: adaptability, and activity

-Reversed: interference and stagnation
+Reversed: interference, and stagnation

 Three

-Meaning: Hard and consistent work is what is needed to succeed and push forward.
+Meaning: Hard and consistent work is what is need to succeed and push forward

 Symbolism: A cleric and merchant approach a craftsman to enlist his services, knowing he has the skills to make what they want.

-Upright: creativity and teamwork
+Upright: creativity, and teamwork

-Reversed: missing skill and incompetence
+Reversed: missing skill, and incompetence

 Four

-Meaning: Be careful with your resources; it is a good time to save and be conservative with finances.
+Meaning: Be careful with your resources; it's a good time to save and be conservative with finances.

-Symbolism: A man with a stern look on his face sits on a stone bench in front of a city background.
-The four coins represent the hard work and serious effort it takes to accumulate wealth and financially security.
+Symbolism: A man, with a stern look on his face, sits on a stone bench in front of a city background.
+The four pentacles represent the hard work and serious effort it takes to accumulate wealth and feel financially secure.

 Upright: conservation, and cautiousness

-Reversed: miserliness and hoarding
+Reversed: miserliness, and hoarding

 Five Meaning: Be prepared to face material difficulty; you may need to ask for help or borrow money to get through a difficult time.
-Symbolism: A man and a woman seek shelter from the storm but cannot stop to rest.
-They are not allowed to enter the haven, so they must keep going.
-Upright: debt and illness Reversed: loss of resources and persistent health problems
+Symbolism: A man and a woman seek shelter from the storm but cannot stop to rest because they are not allowed to enter the haven; they must keep going.
+Upright: debt, and illness Reversed: loss of resources, and persistent health problems